quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 [^fn-nth-5]: This is precisely why what are known as *quantum circuits* or quantum computation models that have gate sequences, measurements and the like, are run multiple times: to gather statistics.

 However, you don't necessarily need to know what the $\alpha$'s are in order for qubit states to be useful.
 The beauty of the qubit state lies in how one can change and manipulate $\alpha_{0}$ and $\alpha_{1}$ with quantum gates before measurement.
 As mentioned earlier, the goal is to boost the probabilities associated with the desired outcome.
 If the desired outcome is 0,  then the algorithm can be designed to boost $\alpha_{0}$, regardless of what it is.
+And if $\alpha_{0}$ hits 1, then the outcome 0 will be guaranteed.

 ## Physical Qubits